-“Brown” butter.
-Recipes with this mysterious (at least in our house) ingredient are all over Pinterest.
-The question is…is it worth the extra effort to watch over a pan of butter to ensure it turns the perfect golden color?
-We decided to splurge and find out…
+"Brown" butter.
+Recipes with this mysterious (at least in our house) ingredient are all over the place.
+We wondered?
+Is it worth the extra effort to watch over a pan of butter to ensure it turns the perfect golden color?
+We decided to splurge and find out.

 - Cut the butter into evenly sized pieces so that the browning occurs evenly.

 - Melt butter over medium-high heat, stirring constantly.

 - After it melts, the liquid will begin to foam (evaporation!)

 - Keep stirring and stirring so that the butter does not burn.

 - It will slowly turn a dark amber color and bits may form at the bottom of the pan.
 It usually takes about 2 ½ to 3 minutes.